-Screening of social impacts during the SIA study

-- Public consultation with the stakeholders. - Discussion of Technical Proposal with the stakeholders. - Transect walk and Identification of issues that can crop up during the construction stage. - Development of measures aimed at avoiding, mitigating, and offsetting, or reducing impacts to levels that are socially accepted during implementation and operation of the project road.
+- Screening of social impacts during the SIA study. - Public consultation with the stakeholders. - Discussion of Technical Proposal with the stakeholders. - Transect walk and Identification of issues that can crop up during the construction stage. - Development of measures aimed at avoiding, mitigating, and offsetting, or reducing impacts to levels that are socially accepted during implementation and operation of the project road.

-8.6 Probable social issues that may arise during construction stage
+8.6 Probable social issues that may arise during the construction stage

-- Loss of land due to land-slides resulting from hill cutting activities. - Cracks in structures or damage due to construction works e.g., hill cutting activities - Temporary short duration or prolonged disruption to services such as water supply, power supply etc. - Temporary Disruption to traffic movement leading to time delays. - Possibility of gender-based violence arising from influx of migrant labour for construction works. - Labour influx issues may arise if contractor will employ the manpower from outside - Labour issues like unequal wages to men and women, discrimination in employment opportunities, Child labour. - Inconvenience and Nuisance to Public due to accumulation of excavated earth - Stagnation of water leading to mosquito breeding and public health problems. - Spread of diseases at construction and camp sites due to influx of labour like HIV AIDs, COVID 19 etc.
+- Temporary short duration or prolonged disruption to services such as water supply, power supply etc. - Temporary Disruption to traffic movement leading to time delays. - Possibility of gender-based violence arising from influx of migrant labour for construction works. - Labour influx issues may arise if contractor will employ the manpower from outside. - Labour issues like unequal wages to men and women, discrimination in employment opportunities, Child labour. - Inconvenience and Nuisance to Public due to accumulation of excavated earth - Stagnation of water leading to mosquito breeding and public health problems. - Spread of diseases at construction and camp sites due to influx of labour like HIV AIDs, COVID 19 etc.